Raphiiko/OyasumiVR/docs/readmes/generated/README_ID.md

 ## Support OyasumiVR

-OyasumiVR itself is completely free, and always be free.
+OyasumiVR itself is completely free, and will always be free.
 However, if you want to support me and the development of OyasumiVR, here's a few places you can do so:

 <a href="https://ko-fi.com/raphii"><img alt="Ko-fi Page" src="https://ko-fi.com/img/githubbutton_sm.svg"/></a>
 <a href="https://patreon.com/Raphii"><img alt="Patreon Page" src="https://github.com/Raphiiko/OyasumiVR/assets/111654848/7d3d83a5-0900-4ccc-a514-ed1d616cb2ce"/></a>

-By supporting me, you help me dedicate more time for developing new features, improving the current functionality, offsetting some of the costs that come with the development process, and fueling my coffee addiction ☕.
+By supporting me, you help me dedicate more time to developing new features, improving the current functionality, offsetting some of the costs that come with the development process, and fueling my coffee addiction ☕.

 I'm not done with OyasumiVR anytime soon: **there is a lot more I want to work on!**